Romain Avouac (Insee), Thomas Faria (Insee), Tom Seimandi (Insee)

 OVA: One vs. All

-Run a training of the model using MLflow.
-To do so, open a terminal (-> Terminal -> New Terminal) and run the following command :
+Run a model training using MLFlow.
+To do this, open a terminal (-> Terminal -> New Terminal) and execute the following command:

-In the UI of MLflow, look at the results of your previous run:
+In the MLflow interface, examine the results of your previous run:

-Experiments -> nace-prediction -> <run_name>You have trained the model with some default parameters.
-In MLproject check the available parameters.
-Re-train a model with different parameters (e.g. dim = 25).
+Experiments -> nace-prediction -> <run_name>You trained the model with certain default parameters.
+In the MLproject file, check the available parameters.
+Retrain a model with different parameters (e.g., dim = 25).

 MLflow, compare the 2 models by plotting the accuracy against one parameter you have changed (i.e. dim)

-fasttext model["vendeur d'huitres", "boulanger"]).💡 Don’t forget to read the documentation of the predict() function of the custom class (src/fasttext_wrapper.py) to understand the expected format for the inputs !
+fasttext model["vendeur d'huitres", "boulanger"]).💡 Don’t forget to read the documentation of the predict() function from the custom class (src/fasttext_wrapper.py) to understand the expected input format!

-predict_mlflow.py script."COIFFEUR" and "coiffeur, & 98789".k and try to understand how the structure of the output changed as a result.Production infrastructure : Kubernetes cluster
+predict_mlflow.py script."COIFFEUR" et "coiffeur, & 98789".k parameter and try to understand how the output structure has changed accordingly.MLflow is versatile

 Container: self-contained and isolated environment that encapsulates the model, its dependencies and the API code